 The Monitor section of the interface also displays information about Notifications and Notification Plans.

-The list of open alerts identifies all entities that are currently in a status for which you have asked Rackspace Intelligence to trigger alarms.
+The list of open alerts identifies all entities currently in a status for which you have asked Rackspace Intelligence to trigger alarms.

-Depending on the notification plans that you have defined, appropriate communications and actions might have already occurred in response to these alerts.
-Examine the list directly to investigate infrastructure status in context whether or not you were automatically notified about status changes.
+Depending on the notification plans you have defined, the system might already have sent appropriate communications and taken actions in response to these alerts.
+Examine the list directly to investigate infrastructure status in context whether or not the system automatically notified you about status changes.

-You can also examine a log to investigate the changes that occurred while notifications were suppressed.
+You can also examine a log to investigate the changes that occurred while the system suppressed notifications.

-When Rackspace Intelligence detects a status change, it can report its findings by sending email or a text message.
-Rackspace Intelligence can also respond to a status change by executing a policy that is defined by a webhook.
+When Rackspace Intelligence detects a status change, it can report its findings by sending an email or a text message.
+Rackspace Intelligence can also respond to a status change by executing a policy defined by a webhook.

 To customize how Rackspace Intelligence responds when it detects a status change, perform the following actions: